-Dr Birte Vogel is Lecturer in Humanitarianism, Peace and Conflict Studies.
-She holds a PhD in Humanitarianism and Conflict Response from Manchester, an MLitt in Peace and Conflict Studies from the University of St Andrews (Scotland), as well as a Bachelor degree in Economics and Political Science from the University of Münster (Germany).
-She is Editor of the HCRI Policy Brief Series and was previously Assistant Editor of the Taylor and Francis journal Peacebuilding.
+I was appointed as Lecturer in Humanitarianism, Peace and Conflict Studies at HCRI in 2016.
+I hold a PhD in Humanitarianism and Conflict Response from Manchester, an MLitt in Peace and Conflict Studies from the University of St Andrews (Scotland), as well as a Bachelor degree in Economics and Political Science from the University of Münster (Germany).
+I am the Editor of the HCRI Policy Brief Series and was previously Assistant Editor of the Taylor and Francis journal Peacebuilding.

 Memberships of committees and professional bodies